1st Arkansas Infantry Battalion: Formation

-In February 1862 the Union army, under the command Major General Samuel Curtis, entered northwest Arkansas in pursuit of the confederate forces.
-The two sides met in force on March 5 at Pea Ridge where the union successfully defeated the confederates and forced them south.
+In February 1862 the Union army, under the command Major General Samuel Curtis, entered northwest Arkansas in pursuit of the Confederate forces.
+The two sides met in force on March 5 at Pea Ridge where the Union successfully defeated the Confederates and forced them south.
 Following this victory, Curtis moved his army east with the goal to capture Memphis.
 Along the way, he briefly stopped at Batesville in Independence County, about 95 miles northeast of Little Rock.
-While stationed here an Arkansas unionist named H.V.
-Gray, later Captain, and perhaps as many as 140 others had approached the newly arrived federal army with the intent to be mustered into service for 6 months.
+While stationed there, an Arkansas Unionist named H.V.
+Gray, later Captain, and perhaps as many as 140 others had approached the newly arrived Federal army with the intent to be mustered into service for 6 months.
 These men had banded together to resist the rebels and some, including Gray, had their lives threatened.
-Later a group of around 30 men from Conway county would also arrive.
+Later a group of around 30 men from Conway County would also arrive.
 Curtis was reportedly sympathetic to them but he himself had no authority to raise such a unit at the time.
 Frustrated by this, some men returned to their homes.
 In June the War department would give permission for Pleasant Turney and L. D.Toney, both of independence and Izard county respectively, to recruit from the surrounding areas.

 In the meantime the men who had enlisted stayed at their homes until they presumed they would be called for mustering.
 This never came and they were shocked to learn that the army would be leaving Batesville and heading to Helena, as Curtis had since changed his plans and abandoned the Tennessee capital as it had already fallen.
 The recruits were not informed of this until the army began moving and this forced them to leave with only what they had on their person.
-They were under the impression that Curtis and his army would stay in northern Arkansas of which they could provide protection to the unionists' families and property.
+They were under the impression that Curtis and his army would stay in northern Arkansas of which they could provide protection to the Unionists' families and property.
 Curtis’s departure was so quick the men didn’t even have time to see their families.

 Nonetheless, the men stayed together and marched with the army 136 miles to Helena where they arrived on July 12.
 On July 21 they were mustered into a battalion of Infantry with their enlistments set for 6 months.
 The battalion was made up of 4 companies and the men elected to have a fellow Arkansan lead them.
 This was rejected by General Curtis who instead put a northerner named John C. Bundy in command with the rank of lieutenant colonel.
 This greatly angered the men and further soured the relationship between the army and the new volunteers.